-What You'll Learn in This Timeless Guide:
+What You'll Learn in This 12 Part Video Series

-- How to create projections
+- How to create projections for each NFL position.

-- How to turn projections into ratings based on consistency
+- How to turn projections into ratings based on consistency to make drafting easier.

-- How to use those ratings to create positional cheat sheets and tiers
+- How to use those ratings to create positional cheat sheets and tiers.

 The first concept we’ll cover in this video series is how to create projections.
-Projections—in terms of your exact stat predictions for each player—are really the foundation of your draft strategy.
-Essential to the accuracy of your projections is the idea of consistency—which stats carry over from year to year and which don’t.
-Consistency—or a lack of it—is one reason most experienced owners wait until the last rounds to select kickers and defenses.
+Projections, in terms of your exact stat predictions for each player, are really the foundation of your draft strategy.
+Essential to the accuracy of your projections is the idea of consistency; which stats carry over from year to year and which don’t.
+Consistency, or a lack of it, is one reason most experienced owners wait until the last rounds to select kickers and defenses.
 It doesn’t matter how many points players at a particular position will score if you can’t accurately predict those performances during the draft.

 Related to the concept of consistency is regression toward the mean.
 One of the biggest mistakes fantasy owners make is believing that a player’s stats over the course of a season or even a few seasons are a reflection of what that player really is in some objective sense.
 The truth is that fantasy football is a game of percentages and randomness plays more of a role in outcomes than most of us want to believe.
 By understanding which stats are likely to regress toward the mean and how they’ll do so, you can create more accurate projections, providing exceptional leverage during your fantasy football draft.

 Once our projections are complete, we’ll need to turn them into rankings.
 A lot of fantasy owners will simply use their projections themselves as rankings, drafting players who they think will score the most points.
 This isn’t how to draft a winning fantasy football team.